Jgarnaat/Weather-Possum/README.md

 -Get the local weather displayed on load of the web app -Have the "Weather in Lansing" banner change dynamically with the city queried

+the link to the webpage can be found here https://jgarnaat.github.io/Weather-Possum/